 The philosophy of the school is condensed in the mission of the school: Our purpose is to engage or diverse school community in the pursuit of educational excellence and success for all students.

 Purpose: At the core of a successful and meaningful endeavor is a clear sense of purpose, an understanding that what we do today matters.
-Purpose implies focus, commitment, passion and fulfillment.
+Purpose implies focus, commitment, passion and fulfilment.
 Purpose is what wakes us up in the morning, motivates us to dream big, and drives us to persevere when obstacles stand in our way.

 Engage: The hallmark of any excellent school is a sense of engagement that permeates all aspects of school life.
 Create an engaging environment and learning will follow.